 Internet users expect the sites they visit to offer a secure and user-friendly experience.
 They trust companies to maintain SSL certificates, to use compliant payment services, and to protect their information from hackers.
 Every site is vulnerable to some level of attack.
 In addition to employee training and conventional network security tactics, many companies use UX design to keep site visitors safe.
 Learn why the “security by design” approach is best for website creation.

 Anytime users connect to a network, they open themselves to security risks.
-If your website processes or provides access to financial information like credit card data or identity information, if you create content some view as disputable, if your site code is old or if you outsource your IT, you may be more vulnerable to a breach.
+If your website processes or provides access to financial information like credit card data or identity information, if you create content some view as disputable, if your site code is old, or if you outsource your IT, you may be more vulnerable to a breach.
+This is why in today’s day and age, making sure that you have the most secure website redesign is of utmost importance.
+You need to be able to strike the right balance between providing the user with the most friendly experience on your platform as well as providing them with the safety and security that their information is in safe hands when it comes to your brand and its site.

 With each action, users communicate through the internet with servers.
 Designers focus on making each of these steps as simple as possible for site visitors and sometimes fail to add the necessary layers of protection.